rocky910/DSD/README.md

 # DSD

-// This is an assignment  written in Verilog Language with simulation :)
+// This is an assignment provided to us by Prof.Chintan.S.Patel.
+// It is written in Verilog HDL and simulations are also provided with the code :)